pushkardangi/textedit-app/README.md

 ### Track word limit

-Textedit is a free character counter tool that provides instant character count & word count statistics for a giventext.
+Textedit is a free character counter tool that provides instant character count & word count statistics for a given text.
 Textedit reports the number of words and characters.
 Thus it is suitable for writing text with word/ character limit.

 ### Browser Compatible